Important Embargo Update

 Exhibitors and individuals representing academic institutions, industry, advertising, marketing or public relations firms:

-- Press releases and media alerts must be reviewed and approved a minimum of two weeks in advance by AAAAI Communications staff.
+• Press releases and media alerts must be reviewed and approved in advance by AAAAI Communications staff.
 Drafts should be emailed to Megan Brown at firstname.lastname@example.org.

-- Press releases and media alerts must be embargoed for release until the time of presentation at the meeting or news briefing.
+• Press releases and media alerts must be embargoed for release until the time of presentation at the meeting or AAAAI news briefing (refer to the first bullet point under the Embargoes subheading above).

-- Press releases, media alerts and related materials may not indicate AAAAI endorsement, use the American Academy of Allergy, Asthma & Immunology in the headline or use the AAAAI logo.
+• Press releases, media alerts and related materials may not indicate AAAAI endorsement or use the AAAAI logo.

 Individuals, companies, organizations or institutions found in violation of these policies will have AAAAI Annual Meeting access revoked.
 Additional sanctions may apply.